theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/xu-destinations/general/sql-commands.md

 Check out the [Microsoft SQL Server example](../microsoft-sql-server/sql-server-custom-sql) for details on predefined expressions.

 {:.box-note}
-**Note:** the custom SQL code is used for SQL Server destinations.
+**Note:** The custom SQL code is used for SQL Server destinations.
 A syntactic adaptation of the code is necessary to use the custom SQL code for other database destinations.

 #### Templates